Shillington College

 Get organised

 Sometimes it's hard to keep on top of paperwork when you're running a business.
-More often than not, you'll forget when your own invoices are due for payment, so get organised!
+More often than not, you'll forget when your invoices are due for payment, so get organised!
 Stay on top of your invoicing and make sure you know when payments are due.
 If you're organised and 'on the ball', your clients are more likely to pay you on time.

 Hire in some help